chrisvensand/Digital-Tree-Trie/README.md

 # Digital-Tree-Trie-Implementation

+Problem description:
-Problem description: Find the shortest unique prefix to represent each word in a list.
+> Find the shortest unique prefix to represent each word in a list.
+Assume that no word is prefix of another.
+In other words, the representation is always possible.

 Example:
 ```